 \section{Introduction}

-\IEEEPARstart{P}{avement} diseases pose a great threat to the driving safety of vehicles, since roads age over time due to wear and tear.
-These diseases reduce the stability of the road surface and form defects of various shapes.
-Detecting pavement disease is one of the most important steps for maintaining road stability.
-The traditional pavement disease detection scheme is mainly manual detection, which requires a large number of professionals and fruitful domain knowledge.
+\IEEEPARstart{P}{avement} distresses pose a great threat to the driving safety of vehicles, since roads age over time due to wear and tear.
+These distresses reduce the stability of the road surface and form defects of various shapes.
+Detecting pavement distresses is one of the most important steps for maintaining road stability.
+The traditional pavement distress detection scheme is mainly manual detection, which requires a large number of professionals and fruitful domain knowledge.
 Moreover, professional testing requires expensive professional sensors~\cite{andrea2014}.
 As the total mileage and the usage frequency of roads increase, it is almost impossible to accomplish such a detection task manually.
-Thanks to the rapid progress in Artificial Intelligence (AI), recent computer vision techniques have been able to provide an elegant and effective way of automatically detecting pavement diseases.
+Thanks to the rapid progress in Artificial Intelligence (AI), recent computer vision techniques have been able to provide an elegant and effective way of automatically detecting pavement distresses.